-Sunflower oil is made from sunflower seeds (Helianthus annuus) and contains high levels of linoleic acid, which is an omega-six polyunsaturated fatty acid (Linoleic acid, LA).
+Sunflower oil is made from sunflower seeds (Helianthus annuus) and contains high levels of linoleic acid, which is an omega-six polyunsaturated fatty acid (linoleic acid, LA).

 Which oil is ideal for frying?
-High oleic sunflower oil has a high smoke point and is ideal for pan frying and deep frying at temperatures of up to 210 °C.
+High-oleic sunflower oil has a high smoke point and is ideal for pan-frying and deep-frying at temperatures of up to 210 °C.

 You can find refined sunflower oil in all major supermarkets such as Walmart, Whole Foods Markets, Kroger, and Safeway (United States); Extra Foods, Metro, and Freshmart (Canada); Asda, Sainsbury’s, Tesco, Aldi, and Lidl (Great Britain); Woolworths, Coles, Aldi, and Harris Farm (Australia).
-You can recognize sunflower oil by its pale yellow, almost transparent color.
+You can recognize sunflower oil by its pale-yellow, almost transparent color.
 Sunflower oil contains hardly any valuable nutrients because it has usually been treated at high temperatures and with chemical solvents (e.g., hexane).
 Its main advantages are that it can be heated to high temperatures and that it has a long shelf life.

-Refined sunflower oil has a greater yield, however the process results in an oil that has fewer nutrients, phytonutrients, and polyunsaturated fatty acids.
+Refined sunflower oil has a greater yield; however, the process results in an oil that has fewer nutrients, phytonutrients, and polyunsaturated fatty acids.

 When stored in a sealed vessel in a dark and cool place, sunflower oil keeps for over one year, and refined sunflower oil can be used for up to two years.
 Cold-pressed sunflower oil, on the other hand, should be placed in the refrigerator after opening and be consumed quickly.
-It is better to keep the oil in several small bottles rather than one large bottle to reduce the exposure of the oil to oxygen.
+It is better to keep the oil in several small bottles rather than one large bottle in order to reduce the exposure of the oil to oxygen.

 Sunflower oil contains 884 calories/100 g, the entirety of which is fat.
 Saturated acids account for about 10 % of sunflower oil’s calories.
 The ratio of omega-6 linoleic acid (LA) to omega-3 alpha-linoleic acid (ALA) is 616:1.5 DEBInet reports that 100 g sunflower oil contains 50.18 g omega-6 fatty acids and 0.18 g omega-3 fatty acids, which is a ratio of 280:1.

 It is worth mentioning that sunflower oil contains considerable quantities of vitamin E (41 mg/100 g).
 Vitamin E is a fat-soluble vitamin that plays an important role as an antioxidant in the body and increases the oil’s storage life.
-Hemp oil and hazelnut oil contain comparable amounts of vitamin E. Wheat germ oil contains significantly higher quantities of alpha-tocopherol, with 149 mg/100 g.5
+Hemp oil and hazelnut oil contain comparable amounts of vitamin E. Wheat germ oil contains significantly higher quantities of alpha-tocopherol, at 149 mg/100 g.5

 Sunflower oil also contains small amounts of vitamin K: 5.4 µg/100 g.
 Vitamin K is a fat-soluble vitamin mainly found in green vegetables and lettuce.
 Spinach contains 483 µg/100 g and leek contains 46 µg/100 g.
-Canola oil contains 13 times more vitamin K than sunflower oil, with 71 µg/100 g.5
+Canola oil contains 13 times more vitamin K than sunflower oil, at 71 µg/100 g.5

 Cold-pressed sunflower oil retains most of the vitamins and fatty acids found in sunflower seeds.